nishanthcgit/svhn_project/README.md

 Additional steps:

-Given more time, there are a lot of steps that can be taken to improve accuracy - data augmentation to start with, using the extra images to increase the size of the training set, hyperparameter tuning, anchor optimization and so on..
+-Given more time, there are a lot of steps that can be taken to improve accuracy - data augmentation to start with, using the extra images to increase the size of the training set, hyperparameter tuning, anchor optimization and so on..

+-Make code clean and usable in other situations - this is evry hastily put together.

 Using yolo might be overkill for this task but its a fast model that has many available implementations - I had less than a day to put this together so I used pre written models mainly.